Swans are closely related to ducks and geese.

 Swans are famous for mating for life, although “divorces” sometimes occur, raising offspring of three to eight young, known as swans, until they become adults.
 The males are known as beaks, while the females are called feathers.
 The history of swans and man is quite old, as they were domesticated as ornamental and companion birds for centuries in Europe and Asia.
 In some regions, they were also eaten, with some cultures reserving the meat for royal consumption only.

-See also What is an aquarium?
+See also What is a whip snake?

 The birds feed on aquatic plants, which sprout from the bottom of shallow watercourses.
 This can make them harmful pests as they substantially disturb waterways in search of food.
 In areas where the swan is not native, imported birds have been known to displace local species, destroying habitat, muddying the water, and scaring away other birds with their large size and ferocity.